 Pumping and storing breastmilk provides your baby with all the benefits of breastmilk during your time apart.
 Yet, there are storage guidelines to preserve its freshness for as long as possible.

-After the milk has defrosted, it may still not be time for your baby’s next feed, and so you place the bottle in the fridge.
+After the breast milk has defrosted, it may still not be time for your baby’s next feed, and so you place the bottle in a fridge or mini fridge.

 This makes you question whether this can alter the milk’s nutritional content or consistency.
 It also makes you wonder how long does defrosted breastmilk last in the fridge.